-Whether you have enrolled at Fullerton College with the goal of earning an associate's degree, transferring to a university, obtaining a certificate in a career educational program, earning credits for job advancement, or as a lifelong learner, we are here to assist you in reaching your goals.
-In fact, you may be uncertain of your goals, and our Career Life Planning Center within the Counseling and Student Development Division has numerous ways to help you explore your interests and clarify your goals.
-Afterwards, a counselor can build you an educational roadmap to show you the path and keep you on track.
+Whether you have enrolled at Fullerton College with the goal of earning an associates degree, transferring to a university, obtaining a certificate in a career educational program, earning credits for job advancement, or as a life-long learner, we are here to assist you in reaching your goals.
+In fact, you may be uncertain of your goals, and our Career Center within the Counseling and Student Development Division has numerous ways to help you explore your interests and clarify your goals.
 Meeting with one of our amazing and knowledgeable counselors will provide you with the guidance, direction, resources, and tools to make your goals a reality.
-You will have the opportunity to meet with counselors in a wide array of counseling courses that are offered, as well as group advising sessions, workshops, and individualized counseling appointments.
+You will have the opportunity to meet with counselors in a wide array of counseling courses that are offered, as well as through group advising sessions, workshops, and individualized counseling appointments.
 Please take advantage of all these avenues.
-You can find more information about the Counseling and Student Development Division by visiting our website: https:// counseling.fullcoll.edu/

 In addition, Fullerton College has a bevy of services and resources with expert staff and faculty who can assist you on your educational and career journey.
-During your orientation and in the group advising sessions, you will be introduced to some great student service support programs, such as EOPS, DSS, Umoja, Re-Entry, CalWORKs, Incite, Veterans, FYSI, Puente, STEM (and many others) as well as campus resources, from career and life planning, to financial aid, to tutoring, to health services, to the transfer center.
+During your orientation and in the group advising sessions, you will be introduced to some great student service support programs, such as EOPS, DSS, Umoja, Re-Entry, CARE, CalWORKs, Veterans, FYSI, Puente, STEM (and many others) as well as campus resources, from career planning, to financial aid, to tutoring, to health services, to the transfer center.
 There are too many services and resources to identify in this welcome, so I encourage you to keep this handbook as a resource and continue to explore all we have to offer you.
 These programs and services are in place to ensure your continued success in reaching your goals.
 We are invested in your goals and in you.
 Your success is our success.